faizanahmkhan/worldpin_app/README.md

 ## Set-up

-1.First ensure that Java 17 is installed to run the game.
+(Note: Java 17 is required to run the backend of this app.
+PostgreSQL is required for the database.)

-2.Clone this repository by clicking the green 'code' sign on top of this page.
+1.Clone this repository by clicking the green 'code' sign on top of this page.
 Click the SSH key and type in your terminal the following: git clone "https://github.com/bendesousa/bnta_capstone_project".

-3.Open up and run the file in IntelliJ.

-4.Make sure you have SQL downloaded and a database created through Terminal with the command: createdb worldpin.
+3. Create a database with the name world_pin.

-Open up Postman to start the requests.
+4. Open the react app and run the command npm install (you may be required to add --force flag due to version control issues).

+5. To start up the app, first get the backend running in your IDE of choice (this project was built using IntelliJ).
+Then run the frontend with the npm start command.

 ##Requests

+The following are the lists of requests that are available to be run to the backend.

 | `…/pins ` | `GET` | Get all Pins |